-Example: "We were looking for pulmonary embolism" or "We were looking for any problems in your chest."
+Example: "We were looking for cardiac arrhythmia or neurologic causes of your dizziness" or "We were looking for problems in your heart."

-5. Communicate relevant results of tests to patients (normal or abnormal)

-YES if: Physician puts any normal or abnormal results into clinical context for the patient.
-Example: "Your laboratory and radiologic testing was normal.
-Given your results, we do not feel there is an infection or a blood clot in the lungs that could account for your shortness of breath."
+5. Communicate relevant results of tests to patients (normal or abnormal) YES if: Physician puts any normal or abnormal results into clinical context for the patient.
+Example: "Your EKG was normal, and it doesn't look like you have any damage to your heart, or signs of an abnormal heart rhythm, or anything we would be concerned about."
 NO if: Physician states normal findings, but not with any context or explanation of relevance.

-Example: "Your blood tests and CXR were normal"
+Example: "Your EKG was normal"

-- 6. Ask patient if there are any questions about testing and/or results YES if: Physician asks for questions immediately after explaining the testing/result. - Ask patient if they were expecting anything else to be done during their encounter if yes, address reasons not done

-YES if: Physician asks whether patient was expecting anything else to be done - this may include questioning about anticipated tests, consults, or other needs.
+- 6. Ask patient if there are any questions about testing and/or results YES if: Physician asks for questions immediately after explaining the testing/result. - Ask patient if they were expecting anything else to be done during their encounter if yes, address reasons not done YES if: Physician asks whether patient was expecting anything else to be done - this may include questioning about anticipated tests, consults, or other needs.

 Example: "Were there any other tests you were expecting to have done today?"

 NO if: Physician discusses additional testing, but the physician does not explicitly ask whether patient was expecting anything else to be done.
 Regardless of whether a patient has already asked about or requested additional tests (e.g. MRI), the physician MUST EXPLICITLY ask the patient about any other expectations.